Snowflake-Labs/openflow-unstructured-data-pipeline-demo/scripts/README.md

 # Scripts Directory

-Automation scripts and utilities for the Snowflake OpenFlow Unstructured Data Pipeline Demo.
+Automation scripts and utilities for the Unstructured Document Intelligence Demo.

 ## 📁 Directory Structure